gerpark/ftsim/docs/source/usage.rst

 The target contains the name of an area, if it is empty the LE remains in the current area.

-The target for a `LE` might be set in the configuration, or it might be set later on at a `Workstation`.
-When the LE reaches a Storage Area or a Workstation, the target is cleared.
+The target for a `LE` might be set in the configuration, or it might be set later in the `Workstation Dialog`.
+As soon as a `LE` reaches a Storage Area or a Workstation, the target is cleared.